ontoligent/polo/README.md

 Polo is a wrapper around MALLET's topic model utility to make it easier to work with its commands and output files.
-With Polo, you specify your topic model parameters in a configuration file and then generate results with a simple command - one much simpler than the one that comes with MALLET.
+With Polo, you specify your command line arguments in a configuration file and then generate results into a single database file with a simple command - one much simpler than the one that comes with MALLET.
 For example, instead of doing this each time you want to train a model against a corpus: